HrithikMittal/Hacktoberfest2k19/README.md

 6. Star my [repository](https://github.com/HrithikMittal/Hacktoberfest2k19/).
 7. Congratulations!!
 You have successfully created your first pull request.
 8. Check your progress here (https://hacktoberfest.digitalocean.com/profile)
-9. Wait for your t-shirt.
+9. Wait for your t-shirt
-10.Follow me on Github (https://github.com/HrithikMittal)
+10. Follow me on Github (https://github.com/HrithikMittal)

 Regards, Adhikansh Mittal

 # How to do?